-If your doctor finds abnormal areas of tissue, you’ll need a biopsy.
+If your healthcare provider finds abnormal areas of tissue, you’ll need a biopsy.
 The biopsy is the only way to know if you have cancer in your larynx.
-During a biopsy, the doctor removes a piece of tissue while you are under local or general anesthesia.
-A doctor called a pathologist then looks at the tissue under a microscope to check for cancer.
-The tissue that's taken out may also be tested for signs of HPV infection.
+During a biopsy, your healthcare provider removes a piece of tissue while you are under local or general anesthesia.
+A healthcare provider called a pathologist then looks at the tissue under a microscope to check for cancer.

 Fine needle aspiration (FNA)

-If you have a lump in your neck, it may be in a lymph gland, also called a lymph node.
-Your doctor will use a type of biopsy called a fine needle aspiration (FNA) to see if there are cancer cells in your lymph node.
-This is often done as an outpatient procedure in your doctor’s office or a clinic.
+If you have a lump in your neck, it may be a swollen lymph gland, also called a lymph node.
+Your healthcare provider will use a type of biopsy called a fine needle aspiration (FNA) to see if there are cancer cells in your lymph node.
+This is often done as an outpatient procedure in your healthcare provider's office or a clinic.
 That means you can go home the same day.

-Your doctor will order tests to check blood counts and make sure your liver and kidneys are working well.
-Your doctor will also check the levels of certain substances, such as calcium, sodium, potassium, and magnesium.
+Your healthcare provider will order tests to check blood counts and make sure your liver and kidneys are working well.
+Your healthcare provider will also check the levels of certain substances, such as calcium, sodium, potassium, and magnesium.

 Getting your test results